PropertyGuru cuts 79 jobs, closes unprofitable units in strategic review

 It said in its earnings statement that Singapore’s revenue contributions grew 24.1 per cent on the year to S$22.5 million, as its number of agents and average revenue per agent grew over the quarter.

-In his letter, Krishnan said affected staff will be given severance pay of one month for each year of service, capped at 12 months or country statutory severance pay, whichever was higher.
+In his letter, Krishnan said affected staff will be given severance pay of one month for each year of service, capped at 12 months or country statutory severance pay, whichever is higher.

 The company will also give a goodwill payment of one-month base salary as well as eligible 2023 annual performance bonus for affected non-sales staff, or sales commission for February and March (where applicable) for affected sales staff.